aviflombaum/rack-intro-v-000/README.md

-# Inspecting The Web With Rack
+p?# Inspecting The Web With Rack

 ##  Objectives
 1. Explain the mechanics of Rack